npeshekncsu/st558-project2/Readme.md

 - there are negative linear correlation between wind speed and air quality
 - air quality is better when humidity level is high
-- air quality is deacresing when atmospheric pressure is increasing.
+- air quality is decreasing when atmospheric pressure is increasing.